kyverno/kyverno/documentation/writing-policies-validate.md

 ````

-### Check if one exist
+### Existence anchor: at least one

-A variation of an anchor, is to check existance of one element.
+A variation of an anchor, is to check that in a list of elements at least one element exists that matches the patterm.
 This is done by using the ^(...) notation for the field.

 For example, this pattern will check that at least one container has memory requests and limits defined and that the request is less than the limit: